sourcefrog/rsyn/README.md

 `rsyn` reimplements part of the rsync network protocol in pure Rust.
 (It's "rsync with no C.")

+**NOTE: `rsyn` is an incomplete and inactive experiment.
+It's not currently a useful replacement for rsync.**

 rsyn supports protocol version 27, which is supported by rsync versions from 2.6.0 (released in 2004) onwards, and by openrsync.